nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Fashion Boutique/README.md

 	On the first line, you will be given a sequence of integers, representing the clothes in the box, separated by a single space.
 	On the second line, you will be given an integer, representing the capacity of a rack.

+## Output:

+	Print the number of racks, needed to hang all of the clothes from the box.